 Postgres Recursive CTE Example

 Recursive CTEs are also good when we have hierarchical data in our table.
-To understand this let us consider an example of an E-Commerce store where we have different categories of products.
+To understand this, let us consider an example of an e-commerce store where we have different categories of products.

-Creating e-commerce Table
+Creating an e-commerce table

 CREATE TABLE